Getting around Malaga by bike

 Hiring a bike in Malaga

-Several companies rent bikes in Malaga.
-Those off the tourist track tend to be cheaper giving you more time on the wheels for your money.
-Several hotels also offer bike hire to clients.
+Several companies rent bikes in Malaga and some hotels offer bike hire to clients.
 Make sure the fee includes insurance and don’t ride away without a lock for the bike.

 Cycling in Malaga Tips